-You may want or need to modify your vehicle for other reasons though.
+You may want (or need) to modify your vehicle for other reasons, though.
 Drivers of the old VW Beetle, for instance, may want to replace their drum brakes with disc brakes.
-Or you may want to install a Cold Air Intake to boost fuel efficiency and give your car a little more vooma.
-Perhaps you’re just a hobbyist or a petrolhead and you enjoy tinkering.
+Or, for instance, you may want to install a Cold Air Intake to boost fuel efficiency, and give your car a little more vooma, as they say.
+Or perhaps you’re just a hobbyist, or a petrolhead, and you enjoy tinkering.

 Let’s have a look at what that entails.

 There are many different kinds of car modifications one could make, and many of these could actually be beneficial to the health of the vehicle.
-These modifications could be to change the aesthetic, performance or it could simply be functional.
+These modifications could be to change the aesthetic, the performance, or it could simply be functional.
 It’s a great way to personalise your car and ensure that you’re getting the best you could possibly get out of it.

 Unfortunately, if you have insurance, this all comes with a downside.
 This is because, from an insurance company perspective, certain modifications could potentially increase risk.

 Modifications, such as shiny rims or phone kits, could make a vehicle more susceptible to theft.
-A car may also be altered to perform above and beyond the ways it was originally designed to do.
+A car may also be altered to perform above and beyond the ways it was originally designed to.
 You could drive faster, more rapidly, and take sharper corners.
 Insurers do not like this.
 They frown upon such behaviour.

 Not to mention that, should a modification process go awry, you may also forfeit your insurance coverage and/or your manufacturer warranty.
 Now it’s a risk for everybody.

 It will invariably invalidate your policy as well, because it’s seen as dishonesty.
 This will leave you without sufficient coverage and out of pocket.

 It is always best, then, to contact your insurer before having any alterations made to your car.

 All insurance companies, though, agree on the following: there are two key factors which come into play when insurers look at your fancy new Tokyo Drift beast with underbody strobe lights.

 There are a handful of exceptions, of course.
 Some modifications may even lower your premiums, depending on the insurer.
 Putting a tow bar on, for instance, indicates that you might spend some time attached to a caravan or a trailer.
 This means you’re more likely to drive at lower speeds.
 And then, installing parking sensors will enable you to park your car a lot better and avoid smashing into things when reversing.